|Chad Wiseman labeling a sample bottle after processing samples.|

 |Monitored water quality constituents|

 Consistency is particularly important in long-term monitoring programs.
 Normally, procedural or analytical changes will result in improved precision or reduced bias.
 Most changes will have only a minor affect on a synoptic analysis of the data but even improvements in procedures can mislead the unwary analyst of long-term trends.
 For this reason, we try to follow standardized procedures for equipment cleaning, maintenance, and calibration; sample collection, preparation, and shipping; and data management.*

-* For more information on standard procedures, see Stream Sampling Protocols for the Environmental Monitoring and Trends Section.
+* For more information on standard procedures, see SOPs for the Collection, Processing, and Analysis of Stream Samples.